elopio/docs/source/includes/_glossary.md

 ## Number of Ticks

 The Number of Ticks can be thought of as the number of possible prices, or [Ticks](#tick), between [Minimum Price](#minimum-display-price) and [Maximum Price](#maximum-display-price) for a [Market](#market).
 It's also the amount of attoeth required to purchase a single [Complete Set](#complete-set) of indivisible [Shares](#shares) for a Market.
 When Shares are [Settled](#settlement) then each Complete Set will yield Number of Ticks attoeth.
-The yield from the Complete Sets Settlement is what [Trading Fees](#trading-fees) are extracted from prior to paying out traders for their closed positions.
-Trading Fees are paid proportionally so that the trader set to receive more payout will have to pay more Fees.
-The price of an order can be set to anywhere between 0 and the Number of Ticks set for the Market.
+The yield from the Complete Sets Settlement is what [Settlement Fees](#settlement-fees) are extracted from prior to paying out traders for their closed [Positions](#position).
+Settlement Fees are paid proportionally so that the trader set to receive more payout will have to pay more Fees.
+The price of an Order can be set to anywhere between 0 and the [Number of Ticks](#number-of-ticks) set for the Market.

 ## Open Order